 Finally, we recommend choosing a liquid detergent and preferably, one that is suitable for wool.
 Avoid powder detergents that would help felting or pilling wool.

-We advise you to give your coat to a dry cleaning services at the beginning or the end of the cold season.
+For coats made of wool we advise you to give to a dry cleaning services at the beginning or the end of the cold season.

 Be careful when choosing your dry cleaner: some companies use solvents that can damage your clothes.
 Prefer dry cleaners that claim to be ecological or those who do the cleaning with water only.